stevehoober254/IaC_with_Terraform/README.md

 # Infrastructure as Code with Terraform

-Welcome to the Infrastructure as Code with Terraform repository!
-This repository showcases my expertise in using Terraform to provision and manage infrastructure as code.
+This repository follows best practices for organizing Terraform project, promoting modularity, reusability, and maintainability.
+Each environment is separated, allowing for independent management and configuration, while reusable modules encapsulate infrastructure components and promote consistency across environments.

 [Terraform](https://boxboat.com/2020/02/04/writing-a-custom-terraform-provider/featured.png)